Estimated read time: 3 minutes, 51 seconds

 How Up-selling Works In Ecommerce

 Up-selling offers customers an upgraded version of the current purchase.
-Whether it’s a higher-priced, superior model of the item, or the same item with value-added features, failure to up-sell misses an opportunity to offer the customer an improved product or experience and, in turn, make a larger sale.
+Whether it’s a higher-priced, newer model of the item, or the same item with value-added features, failing to up-sell your product is a missed opportunity to offer the customer an improved product or experience.

 Spotify up-sells its premium service by showing consumers the differences between the premium service and the free service side-by-side.
 The free service offers only one feature to the premium service’s six, making the free service seem obsolete and inconvenient.